Back to Posts List

 HTTP and HTTPS protocols are crucial in transferring online data, but simple HTTP is vulnerable to attacks and interception.
 HTTPS encrypts and authenticates data while it's in transit, thus ensuring its security.

-Paying for goods online with a credit card is only safe and secure when a website uses HTTPS in its address bar, not HTTP regardless of whether you're using VPN or not.
+Paying for goods online with a credit card is only safe and secure when a website uses HTTPS in its address bar, not HTTP, regardless of whether you're using a VPN or not.
 In addition to using HTTPS, it's essential to ensure your website has strong online payment security measures in place to protect sensitive customer information.
 Major web browsers encourage adopting HTTPS to protect users' privacy and security.

 HTTPS in a browser